Chanty

 Google Meet vs Zoom

 The era of remote working and internet connectivity is upon us, and the communication tools are the talk of the global town.
 It seems as though the pandemic has brought the world to a standstill.
 But this is not quite so, is it?
-As a matter of fact, it triggered the biggest working experiment in the world – the remote one.
+It triggered the biggest working experiment in the world – the remote one.

-Being the need of the hour, the pandemic has shown how remote working can still be managed successfully via video conferencing and other remote working tools.
-These apps allow us to continue working with our colleagues face-to-face…digitally, anyway.
-The apps have developed so much so that it makes you wonder if we’ll ever need to go to the office again.
+As the need for effective online communication has grown exponentially, recent years have shown how remote working can still be successfully managed through video conferencing and other remote working tools.
+These applications allow us to continue to collaborate with our colleagues face-to-face… digitally at least.
+They’ve come so far, that you wonder if we’ll ever need to go into the office again.

-In this pool of apps, Google Meet and Zoom are some of the most popular and widely used tools.
+In this pool of apps, Google Meet vs Zoom emerges as one of the most pressing comparisons for organizations today.
 So, it’s only natural to get confused in deciding between the two for your organization.
-Therefore, I did a little digging and I’m here to provide you with some info.
+Therefore, I did a little digging and I’m here to provide you with some insights.

 Oh, and by the way, keep in mind that there are always other options out there.
 If you think neither of these two apps is a good choice for your business, welcome to try Chanty.
 We created a team chat with video conferencing functionality, which I’m sure once you try it, you’ll never go back.